 Practice on Your Home Court

 If you have a portable basketball hoop, you can practice your jumps on the court, where you’re sure to notice a significant difference in how you move and how high you jump.
 This will also allow your sore muscles to become accustomed to certain moves on the court and can help to improve your vertical jump further.
 If you don’t currently have a way to practice at home and you have the space, then I recommend the Spalding NBA Portable Basketball System.

 If you’re familiar with basketball shooting fundamentals and training, then you already know a strict workout regimen can have a big impact on how you play and move on the court.
 At the end of the first month or phase, have your friend measure both your standing and jumping height again to note any progress you’ve made.
 Try not to be too disappointed if you haven’t made much of an improvement in the first month.
 You’re more likely to see a bigger difference during the second and third phase of the training program.
 If you’re really determined to see more progress by the end of the second phase, then I recommend increasing the number of sets and reps for each exercise.

+How to Jump Higher in Basketball is a long phase.
 Jump training can be time-consuming, brutal, painful, and very challenging, even for the best players.
 But in the end, the results are totally worth it.
 Jumping higher will make you a more versatile player and a valuable asset to your team.

 But learning how to jump higher won’t happen overnight.
 It will take two to three months to accomplish.
 You may notice some slight improvement at the end of the first phase, but it’s the second and third month of training, when you significantly increase the length and intensity of your workouts, that you’ll see the types of results you’re looking for.
 Over the coming weeks, make sure you push yourself with each and every workout, otherwise, you won’t see much in terms of results or added inches to your jumping height.